Text annotation: Linguistic annotation

 A visualization of the example is given in Fig. 2.
 In addition to word-level annotations, the word (and the sentence, etc.) in this format can carry metadata.

 Various other annotation formats do exist, often coupled with certain pieces of software for their creation, processing or querying, see Ide et al. (2017) for an overview.
 The Linguistic Annotation Wiki describes tools and formats for creating and managing linguistic annotations.
 Selected problems and applications are also discussed under Overlapping markup and Web annotation.
 Aside from tab-separated values and other text formats, formats for linguistic annotations are often based on markup languages such as XML (and formerly, SGML), more complex annotations may also employ graph-based data models and formats such as JSON-LD, e.g., in accordance with the Web Annotation standard.

 Linguistic annotation comes with an independent research tradition and its own terminology: The target of an annotation is usually referred to as a 'markable', the body of the annotation as 'annotation', the relation between annotation and markable is usually expressed in the annotation format (e.g., by having annotations and text side-by side), so that explicit anchors are not necessary.

+Scholarly annotation

+Scholars add annotations to help readers understand the context of a documents.
+Scholarly annotations are used in fields including diplomatics, textual criticism, and documentary editing.